DataKnifeAI/unifi-protect-mcp/docs/VS_CODE_INTEGRATION.md

 # VS Code & Chat Tool Integration Guide

-This guide shows how to connect the Unifi MCP Server to VS Code, Claude, ChatGPT, and other tools.
+This guide shows how to connect the Unifi Protect MCP Server to VS Code, Claude, ChatGPT, and other tools.

 ## Overview

-The Unifi MCP Server uses the Model Context Protocol (MCP) to expose 28 tools for managing Unifi infrastructure.
+The Unifi Protect MCP Server uses the Model Context Protocol (MCP) to expose 11 tools for managing Unifi Protect surveillance and security.
 Once configured, you can use these tools through:

 - **VS Code with Copilot** - Direct integration via MCP server configuration
 - **Claude (Claude.ai & API)** - Via Codebase Context or direct MCP server setup